stomp-js/stomp-js.github.io/index.md

 ---
 layout: single
-date: 2020-10-19 19:42:22 +0530
+date: 2025-03-22 19:42:22 +0530
 title: 'StompJs Family'
 author_profile: true
 ---

 These libraries provide [STOMP] over [Websocket] connectivity for web browsers or other Javascript-based environments.

-[stompjs] is the core Javascript library. [rx-stomp] is a wrapper that exposes functionality as [RxJS] primitives.
+[stompjs] is the core JavaScript library.
+[rx-stomp] is a wrapper that exposes functionality as [RxJS] primitives.
 If you are already using [RxJS] in your project or are familiar with it, check out [rx-stomp].

 ## Getting started